puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

 [service]: ./images/bgtmntpservice.png

-This module guide will help you learn how to create fantastic modules by introducing Puppet Labs' module best practice [standards and architecture](/guides/style_guide.html).
+This module guide will help you learn how to create fantastic modules by introducing module best practices [standards and architecture](/guides/style_guide.html).
 Contributors to this guide have spent years creating Puppet modules, falling into every pitfall, trap, and mistake you could hope to make.
 This guide is intended to help you avoid our mistakes through an approachable introduction to module best practices.

 ## Requirements